-Ex.
-Avoid: The Hearing Officer shall control the direction of the flow of discussion and the management of the hearing.Use instead: The Hearing Officer shall conduct the hearing.
+- Ex.
+Avoid: The Hearing Officer shall control the direction of the flow of discussion and the management of the hearing.Use instead: The Hearing Officer shall conduct the hearing. - Ex.
+Avoid: The Hearing Officer shall consider evidence presented at the hearing, including, but not limited to the permit issuance date.
+Use instead: The Hearing Officer shall consider evidence presented at the hearing, including the permit issuance date.